Jon Macy

 Jon Macy is a gay American cartoonist.
 He is best known for his graphic novel DJUNA: The Extraordinary Life of Djuna Barnes, a biography of the beautiful and irascible Modernist author.
 His graphic novel Teleny and Camille won a 2010 Lambda Literary Award for Gay Erotica.
+Some of his works have been finalists for other Lambda Literary Awards.

 Early life

 Jon Macy was born on September 11, 1964, in California.

 Career

 Macy's first series, Tropo, was part of the early 1990s black and white alternative comics boom.
 It was followed by the erotic horror series Nefarismo, published October 1994 – October 1995 by Eros Comix.
 These stories contained dark and surreal motifs, mixing eroticism with hallucination and death/rebirth, a common theme in Macy's personal works.

 Throughout the 1990s, Macy contributed to queer comics anthologies Meatmen and Gay Comics, and gay skin magazines such as Steam by Scott O'Hara, Bunkhouse and International Leatherman.
 His work on Meatmen included a short story entitled "Tail".
 Gilad Padva argues in his academic paper "Dreamboys, Meatmen and Werewolves: Visualizing Erotic Identities in All-male Comic Strips" (2005) that Macy's "Tail" eroticizes and politicizes Sigmund Freud's homophobic myth of the Wolf Man.

 After a hiatus of eight years, during which time he worked on his graphic novel Teleny and Camille, Macy began publishing again with an autobiographical story, "Crazy in Bed", published in Robert Kirby's anthology The Book of Boy Trouble, Vol. 2.
 He has since collaborated with various established and independent gay cartoonists, including Sina Evil and Justin Hall.

 In 2010, Macy's Teleny and Camille was published by Northwest Press, a graphic adaptation of the classic anonymous erotic novel Teleny, attributed to be a collaboration between Oscar Wilde and other writers he knew.
-Teleny and Camille then was awarded the 2010 Lambda Literary Award for Gay Erotica.
+Teleny and Camille then was awarded the 2011 Lambda Literary Award for Gay Erotica.
 An excerpt was featured in Teleny Revisited, a special issue of The Oscholars.
+Also in 2010, he, Diego Gomez and Fred Noland contributed to Justin Hall's Glamazonia: The Uncanny Super Tranny.
+It was a finalist for the 2011 Lambda Literary Award for Transgender Fiction.